Sly-Harvey/NixOS/README.md

 ## Building manually
 > [!IMPORTANT]
 > <p>When building manually from the flake make sure to place your hardware-configuration.nix in hosts/Default/<br>
-> and CHANGE the username variable in flake.nix with your username!!<br>
+> then change the username variable in flake.nix with your username!!<br>
-> then run the command below</p>
+> afterwards run the command below</p>
 ```bash
 sudo nixos-rebuild switch --flake .#nixos
 ```